Thursday, September 10, 2015

 the parchments.”
 Then he wrote, “Do thy diligence to come before winter.”

 Think about that.
 When the Romans locked up a prisoner they did not feed him, or tend to his needs.
-That had to be arranged by family and friends.
+All of the prisoner's needs had to be arranged by family and friends.
 At the end of his many years of service, which he once described as involving constant persecutions, and other troubles such as shipwrecks, hunger and cold, he had come to this.
 The Saint, the former Rabbi who was the father of the Gentile Christians, the man who wrote about charity in words more meaningful than any other passage ever written about love, the man who gave us most of the words of the New Testament, bearing in his body the marks of Christ, glorying only and ever in the cross of Christ, had instead of retirement and a nice pension, a cell in a dungeon and a sentence of death.
 He was going to face Nero's executioner.
 To get through his last Winter on this earth he asked Timothy to bring the cloak, and to hurry up and get it to him before the cold winds of Winter could blow through his cell.

 Well, that may not seem like a very deep theological passage.
 But it is.
 We see the faith of this saint who looked above the things of this world, this last witness of Christ’s resurrection facing death without fear, suffering the loss of all things with joy.
 His needs were real.
 He needed the cloak.
 Also, he wanted his books, probably hand-written copies of the Old Testament scriptures.
 What good were “the books, especially the parchments,” to a man on death row?
 The answer is, he wanted to keep his mind fed with the word of God, because he knew, living in prison and facing death, that the truth of the word of God was his anchor.